davidnunez/literacytablets/mos_tinkerbook_study/instructions.md

 # Instructions for Museum of Science
 ## Tinkerbook Study

-*(revised 2013-06-10)*
+*(revised 2013-06-18)*

-## Things to make sure you have
+## Equipment

 - Clipboard
 	- 2 Pens
-- at least 10 consent forms printed out
+	- 10+ consent forms printed out
+	- picture of African Children
+	- business cards
-- XOOM tablet with Tinkerbook_MOS installed and fully charged
+- 2 XOOM tablet with Tinkerbook_MOS installed and fully charged
-- XOOM power charger
+- 1 XOOM power charger
 - Video Camera
-- Tripod
-- Digital Recorder (can use iPhone)
+- Digital Recorder (ex. iPhone)
 - Directional Microphone
-- picture of African Children
+- laptop to use with Directional Microphone
+- Tripod (*Should already be at MoS*)

 ## Goals